-I travel for less than an hour to get to school students 14 6
+I travel for less than an hour to get to school I travel for an hour or more to get to school students 14 6

 We can see that 14 students said they travel for less than an hour to get to school.
 Another way to say this is: The frequency of students traveling less than an hour is 14.